Snapp-Mobile/SnappThemingSVGSupport/Sources/SnappThemingSVGSupport/SnappThemingSVGSupport.docc/SnappThemingSVGSupport.md

 # ``SnappThemingSVGSupport``

-A library to provide support for SVG asset handling in `SnappTheming`
+A library that enables support for SVG asset handling in `SnappTheming`

 ## Overview